Case Study #5

 Context

-Give Lively was a nonprofit technology company with a clear mission: build free fundraising tools for nonprofits.
-As the sole content hire from 2017 to 2019, I was responsible for every word the company published — UX copy, help documentation, product tutorials, video scripts, testimonial content, blog posts, and GTM materials — across five product launches over two years.
+Give Lively is a nonprofit technology company built around a clear mission: free fundraising tools for nonprofits.
+Co-founded by Jennifer Allan Soros, it operated with the kind of mission clarity that comes from not needing to turn a profit.
+As the sole content hire from 2017 to 2019, I was responsible for writing or reviewing every word the company published (UX copy, help documentation, product tutorials, video scripts, testimonial content, blog posts, and GTM materials) across five product launches over two years.

 The products were genuinely new to the market.
 Text-to-Donate, peer-to-peer fundraising, event ticketing, live fundraising displays, and campaign pages didn't have established playbooks in the nonprofit tech space.
-Each launch required explaining not just how the product worked, but why it mattered and what it made possible for organizations that had never had access to tools like these before.
+Each launch required explaining how the product worked, how it fit into the suite, and the possibilities it opened for nonprofits who couldn't previously afford tools like these.

-Give Lively's nonprofit audience added another wrinkle: organizations ranging from small community groups to large national foundations, all with varying levels of technical sophistication and fundraising experience.
-Writing that worked had to be accessible to both.
+Give Lively's nonprofit audience ranged from small community groups to large national foundations, all with different levels of technical sophistication and fundraising experience.
+Writing had to be accessible to both audiences, and everyone in between.

 Five products, five content builds

-Each product launch meant building the full content layer: the UX copy inside the product, the help documentation, the promotional blog posts, the email campaigns, and the external-facing marketing materials.
+Each product launch required building the full content layer: UX copy inside the product, help documentation, promotional blog posts, email campaigns, and external-facing marketing materials.
 The five products launched during my tenure:

 Text-to-Donate Peer-to-peer fundraising Event ticketing Campaign pages Live fundraising display